 Simple User Registration in PHP

-User registration is a feature which allows users to create their own accounts to access certain area of an application.
-Learn in this post how to signup users in PHP in simple and easy steps.
+User registration is a feature that allows users to create their own accounts to access restricted areas of an application.
+Learn in this post how to sign up users in PHP in simple and easy steps.

 Simple User Registration in PHP

-Many web applications use user registration feature to allow users to access certain area of application which only registered user is allowed to access like, dashboard, profile, and other application related pages.
-In this post we will create a user registration system in PHP following a few steps.
+Many web applications use a user registration feature to allow users to access certain restricted areas of the application that only registered users are allowed to access such as the dashboard, profile, and other application related pages.
+In this post, we will create a user registration system in PHP following a few steps.
 We will implement user email verification to verify user authenticity.

-It is easy to create a user registration system in PHP following few simple steps.
-We will create an interface for user to enter details and handle the form submission on server side with password compare check and we will also check if email is not already used in database.
+It is easy to create a user registration system in PHP by following a few simple steps.
+We will create an interface for the user to enter details and handle the form submission on the server side with a password comparison check, and we will also check if the email is not already used in the database.

 Step 1: Database Structure

-We need a users database table with proper structure where we save user data.
-Our users.sql is the structure we need with id, name, email, token and is_verified columns.
+We need a database table for users with an appropriate schema where we save user data.
+Our users.sql is the structure we need with id, name, email, token, and is_verified columns.

 users.sql